Get Help with your Winterfest Questions

 Advance tickets are only available online.
 If you are unable to complete your purchase online, please give us a call at 850 583-1365.
 We'll be happy to help over the phone.
 No one at the courthouse building will be able to assist you during the day.

 What do tickets cost?

-Prices vary each weekend for on our tours.
+Prices vary for our tours.
 Please see our calendar for details.
 Kids 24 months and younger can ride for free in a parent's lap, and don't need a ticket.

 What is the refund policy?